ffund/tcp-ip-essentials/lab2/2-8-icmp-ping.md

 netcat -u 10.10.0.101 4000
 ```

 You should then see a blinking cursor on the next line.
 Type a message at this cursor, and hit Enter.
-This will send a UDP packet carrying your message to the "juliet" host on port 4000, which is not open by default.
+This will send a UDP packet carrying your message to the "juliet" host on port 4000.
+(As you have seen in the `netstat` output, there is no service listening on this port.)

 Stop the `tcpdump` and `netcat` with Ctrl+C. You can play back the summary of the packet capture with